 Perth’s weekend markets are more than just places to shop.
-They offer a glimpse into the city’s creative pulse, bringing together fresh produce, vintage fashion, handmade goods, and global street food.
-From relaxed coastal hubs to inner-city favourites, these markets are the perfect way to slow down, connect with local makers, and make the most of a sunny weekend.
+While the city itself might be the most isolated in the country, it's market scene tells a different, vibrant story.
+From relaxed coastal hubs to inner-city favourites, these markets are the perfect way to slow down, connect with local makers, and make the most of a sunny weekend morning.

 1. Fremantle Markets